Written by Lisa Truesdale

 It’s no mystery why microwaves are popular.
-The real mystery, though, is how a microwave can get so crusty and dirty and be so impossible to clean!
+The real mystery, though, is how a microwave can get so crusty and dirty!
 We recently worked closely with our team of in-house cleaning experts to develop a list of tips and techniques for quick-and-easy microwave cleaning.

 There are a number of products and ingredients you can use to clean your microwave.
 What you choose depends on your answers to these questions:

 - Which ingredients do you already have on hand?

 - Do you prefer to use natural cleaning methods?

 Some industrial-strength cleaning products on the market contain harsh chemicals that may leave behind unpleasant odors – worse than the food odors you’re trying to get rid of.
 What's more, many of these chemicals are harmful to the environment.

 Step 1: Remove the glass turntable and the plastic rack that holds it in place, if there is one.
 Wash these gently by hand using a sponge or microfiber towel, warm water, and a few drops of dish soap.
 Place in your drying rack to dry while you clean the microwave.

 Step 2: Using a damp microfiber towel, remove any loose crumbs or larger food pieces from the bottom, walls, and roof of the microwave.